Historic Quaker Houses of Delaware County, PA

 Broomall, PA

 Above: The Massey House.
 The house’s additive, multi-part construction shows the tradition of attaching a new section against an existing one.
-Image source: Wikimedia.com
+Image source: Lee J. Stoltzfus

-The Massey House is one of the oldest English Quaker homes surviving in Pennsylvania, with its earliest section dating to 1696.
+The Massey House’s brick section is one of the oldest English Quaker homes surviving in Pennsylvania.
+Its earliest section dates to 1696.
 The house was built by Thomas Massey, an English Quaker who arrived in Pennsylvania as an indentured servant in 1683.
-The house began as a modest brick dwelling on land granted to him by William Penn.
+The house began as a brick dwelling on land granted to Massey by William Penn.
 The 1696 portion is among the few surviving examples from that early period of settlement.

-Over the 18th and early 19th centuries, the house was enlarged several times by Massey's descendants, who remained on the property for generations.
-Today, the building is preserved as a museum and interpreted to show life in colonial Pennsylvania.
+Over the 18th and early 19th centuries, the house was enlarged several times by Massey descendants, who remained on the property for generations.
+Today, the building is preserved as a museum of life in colonial Pennsylvania.

 Images source: John Milner Architects